Does Acupuncture Work for Menstrual Pain?

 Do you dread the onslaught of painful cramps?
 Many women face this difficulty, you are not alone, and no – it does not have to be your “normal.”
 Menstrual pain is a significant personal and public health problem – according to a recent epidemiological survey, about 45–90% of women in the world suffer from this condition during their menstrual period, among which 10–25% have severe pain that renders them incapacitated for 1-3 days each month, significantly disrupting work hours and quality of life (1).

-Menstrual pain is medically referred to “dysmenorrhea,” a Greek word that means “difficult monthly flow.”
-This is an appropriate term, because the cramping pain is often accompanied by other “difficulties” such as swelling, low back and leg pain, diarrhea, mood swings, headache, fatigue, loss of appetite, nausea and vomiting, and more.
+Menstrual pain is medically referred to as “dysmenorrhea,” a Greek word that means “difficult monthly flow.”
+This is an appropriate term because the cramping pain is often accompanied by other “difficulties” such as swelling, low back and leg pain, diarrhea, mood swings, headache, fatigue, loss of appetite, nausea, vomiting, and more.
 No fun.

 “Feminine wisdom is the intelligence at the heart of creation.”
 Deepak Chopra, M.D.